Antoine Petit: Biography

 Antoine Petit, born in Orléans, was the son of a tailor.

 He received a disciplined education and, after studying at the Orléans college, he took up the study of medicine at the University of Paris where he received his doctorate in 1746.

-Soon he became a good teacher and lecturer in anatomy, surgery and childbirth.
+Soon he became a teacher and lecturer in anatomy, surgery and childbirth.

-The accuracy of his diagnosis made him famous and he had a very busy practice, drawing people from every part of France, even from other parts of Europe.
+The accuracy of his diagnosis resulted in Petit being widely recognized in many parts of Europe.

 He was appointed anatomy professor at Jardin du Roi from 1769 to 1778.
 In the University of Paris, he founded a chair of anatomy then a chair of surgery.
 The professors, engaged and appointed by the university, had to teach for ten years then made way for younger.
 He was a member of French Academy of Sciences and wrote several articles for the Diderot and d'Alembert Encyclopédie.

 Antoine Petit amassed a significant wealth then, because he had no child, spent a part to found places that accord medical treatment.
 He spent more than 100,000 French livres to Orléans city: he appointed four physicians and two surgeons for free health care for sick people and those in every kind of need, in a house he built in this purpose.
 On market days, they took care of those from the country.

 In the same way, he appointed two lawyers and a prosecutor who involved towards the poor.

 In Fontenay-aux-Roses, he donated a building to house the municipality medical officer.

 He died in Olivet, on 1794.